rachelsmithcode/twu-biblioteca-rachelsmith/README.md

 + Biblioteca needs to be a console application.
 Use your own imagination for any UI elements
 + We do not need a database for this release.

+#Running Instructions

++run main method from BibliotecaApp
++Program will print welcome message
++Program will print a list of menu options
++Enter text of option you would like to use, note this is not case sensitive but currently does take notice of white spaces.
+Please enter option text as displayed in menu options list.
++enter “Book List” to see the list of available books +to check out a book enter “Check Out Book”, you will be asked for the title of the book you wish to check out.
++to return a book enter “Return Book”, you will be asked for the title of the book you wish to return +enter “Quit” at any time to quit.

+###Improvements

++large methods to be broken into smaller methods as many are currently responsible for too much.
++adjust text in menu display options to make it more intuitive +look at removing white space from user input or detecting key words only to make program more user friendly.